 Ogden Lindsley (1964) created Precision Teaching to monitor learner progress using fluency.
 This method tracks correct and incorrect responses per minute on a Standard Celeration Chart.
 Precision Teaching builds accuracy and fluency in basic skills.
 Fluent performance resists forgetting and transfers to new situations better (Lindsley, 1964).

 Engelmann and Carnine's (1982) Direct Instruction uses behaviourist ideas, shown in Project Follow Through.
 It includes scripted lessons and fast feedback.
 Smith (2001) found Applied Behaviour Analysis (ABA) helps learners with autism and SEND.
 Functional Behaviour Assessment (FBA) is key; it finds why behaviours happen.
-Many US schools require it; England's SEND Code of Practice suggests it.
+Many US schools require it; England's SEND Code of Practise suggests it.
 Before changing behaviour, understand its purpose for the learner.

-"No excuses" policies seem consistent but often fail learners.
+Behaviourism in education is a teaching approach that uses rewards, consequences, and routines to shape learners' behaviour in school.
 Timpson's (2019) review showed SEND learners are five times likelier to be excluded (8.4% vs 1.3%).
 Rigid rules can punish unmet needs, mistaking cries for help as defiance.

 Behaviourism, from Watson and Skinner, views learning via behaviour alone.
 It studies actions shaped by rewards and punishments.
 This theory ignores the mind, treating it like a closed box.
 Schools use behaviourist ideas in reward schemes (e.g. Skinner, B.F., date unknown).
-They are also used in behaviour rules and practice (e.g. Watson, J., date unknown).
+They are also used in behaviour rules and practise (e.g. Watson, J., date unknown).

 Skinner (1974) thought learners change behaviour through conditioning.
 Reinforcement and punishment still matter in classrooms.
 Cognitive ideas grew with Bandura (1977).
 Rewards are informed by Thorndike's (1911) behaviourism.